junghoon-vans/checkstyle-cli/docs/source/user_guide/options.rst

 .. option:: -c, --config

-    Set configuration file of checkstyle.
+    set configuration file of checkstyle.

     * default: ``google``
     * The configuration is specified using the path or keyword(``sun`` and ``google``).